-To illustrate this, taking the community health centre (CHC) area of 150,000 population as a 'health district' at current budgetary levels under global budgeting this 'health district' would get Rs 300 lakh (current resources of state and central governments combined is over Rs 20,000 crore, that is Rs 200 per capita).
-This could be distributed across this health district as follows: Rs 3,00,000 per bed for the 30bedded CHC or Rs 90 lakh (Rs 60 lakh for salaries and Rs 30 lakh for consumables. maintenance, POL etc) and Rs 42 lakh per PHC (five PHCs in this area), including its subcentres and CHVs (Rs 32 lakh as salaries and Rs 10 lakh for consumables, etc).
-This would mean that each PHC would get Rs 140 per capita as against less than Rs 50 per capita currently.
-In contrast a district headquarter town with 3,00,000 population would get Rs 600 lakh, and assuming Rs 3,00,000 per bed (for instance in Maharashtra the current district hospital expenditure is only Rs 1,50,000 per bed) the district hospital too would get much larger resources.
-To support health administration, monitoring, audit, statistics, etc, each unit would have to contribute 5 per cent of its budget.
-Of course, these figures have been worked out with existing budgetary levels and excluding local government spending which is quite high in larger urban areas.
-Given larger resource allocations as per the NHP 2001 recommendations, the per capita funds available would be much higher.
-Such reorganisation of fund allocations will remove the inadequacies of the public health system as highlighted in the policy in paras 2.4.1 and 4.4.1.
+To illustrate this, taking the CHC area of 150,000 population as a "health district" at current budgetary levels under global budgeting this "health district" would get Rs.
+300 lakhs (current resources of state and central govt. combined is over Rs.20,000 crores, that is Rs.
+200 per capita).
+This could be distributed across this health district as follows: Rs 300,000 per bed for the 30 bedded CHC or Rs.
+90 lakhs (Rs.60 lakhs for salaries and Rs.
+30 lakhs for consumables, maintenance, POL etc..) and Rs.
+42 lakhs per PHC (5 PHCs in this area), including its sub-centres and CHVs (Rs.
+32 lakhs as salaries and Rs.
+10 lakhs for consumables etc..).
+This would mean that each PHC would get Rs.
+140 per capita as against less than Rs.
+50 per capita currently.
+In contrast a district headquarter with 300,000 population would get Rs.
+600 lakhs, and assuming Rs.
+300,000 per bed (for instance in Maharashtra the current district hospital expenditure is Rs.
+150,000 per bed) the district hospital too would get much larger resources.
+To support health administration, monitoring, audit, statistics etc, each unit would have to contribute 5% of its budget.
+Ofcourse, these figures have been worked out with existing budgetary levels and excluding local government spending which is quite high in larger urban areas.
+Given larger resource allocations as per the NHP 2001, the per capita funds available would be much higher.
+Such reorganization of fund allocations will remove the inadequacies of the public health system as highlighted in the policy in paras 2.4.1 and 4.4.1.

-In para 4.3.1, the NHP 2001 talks about programme implementation through autonomous bodies.
-The 'health district' mentioned above could become the basic unit with a health committee constituting elected (panchayat), professional (doctors, nurses, etc) and consumer representatives into the governing body.
-This would also mean substantial pruning of the existing health bureaucracy as the control will now vest with the local authority and the role of the state health department would be overall monitoring and audit as indicated in the NHP 2001.
+In para 4.3.1, the NHP 2001 talks about program implementation through autonomous bodies.
+The "health district" mentioned above could become the basic unit with a health committee constituting elected (Panchayat), professional (doctors, nurses etc.) and consumer representatives into the governing body.
+This would also mean substantial pruning of the existing health bureaucracy as the control will now vest with the local authority and the role of the state health dept. would be overall monitoring and audit as indicated in the NHP 2001.

 In para 4.4.2 the NHP 2001 expresses the practical need to levy reasonable user charges for certain secondary and tertiary health care services.
-User charges is a regressive means of recovering costs and given the overall conditions of poverty, it is also not an appropriate means of collecting revenues.
+User-charges is a regressive means of recovering costs and given the overall conditions of poverty it is also not an appropriate means of collecting revenues.
 Those who have the capacity to pay must be made to pay through other means.
 All persons having regular wages/salaries or business incomes must contribute through payroll taxes for health, perhaps something similar to the profession tax charged in some states.
-Other ways of generating revenues need to be considered, such as proportion of turnover of health-degrading products like cigarettes, alcohol, gutkha, pan masalas, etc, as a health levy earmarked for the ministry of health.
-A health cess could be charged on items such as personal vehicles, airconditioners, mobile phones and other luxury products, owned houses of a certain type/dimensions, on land revenues, on polluting industries, etc.
+Other ways of generating revenues need to be considered, such as proportion of turnover of health degrading products like cigarettes, alcohol, guthka, pan masalas etc.. as a health levy earmarked for the Ministry of Health.
+A health cess could be charged on items such as personal vehicles, air-conditioners, mobile phones and other luxury products, owned houses of a certain type/dimensions, on land revenues, on polluting industries etc..

-While the NHP 2001 does mention the need to make more provisions for medicines and other consumables, there is no mention of the health department playing a proactive role in drug policy.
-This is a serious anomaly in the NHP 2001 and the health department must exert its right to determine the drug policy, especially with regard to price control over the WHO list of 300 essential drugs.
-This is extremely critical in the context of India switching over to the product patent regime under the new arrangement of WTO/TRIPS from 2005.
-The advantage India has of lowest prices of drugs in the world will be lost if a drug policy favouring public health concerns is not put into place before the above deadline.
+While the NHP 2001 does mention the need to make more provisions for medicines and other consumables, there is no mention of the Health Dept. playing a proactive role in the drug policy.
+This is a serious anomaly in the NHP 2001 and the Health dept must exert its right to determine the drug policy, especially with regard to price control over the WHO list of 300 essential drugs.